Agri Business LoansProviding the Perfect Blend: Mixing Agriculture & Chemistry

 Category: Agriculture, FEM Electric

-Prescription Agronomics creates customized fertilizers to help farmers save money
+Prescription Agronomics, now Agtegra, creates customized fertilizers to help farmers save money

 Winter is on the way.
 Dropping temperatures used to mean a slower season for the team at Prescription Agronomics, which creates customized fertilizers for regional farmers.
 Director of Operations Jon Gilbert explained that the company’s operations used to decrease during wintertime because their facility was not up to the task.